 Milestone #6: Collaborate with DHS to measure and validate your compliance with the TIC Initiative

 The Comprehensive National Cyber Security Initiative directs the Department of Homeland Security, in partnership with OMB, to validate agency compliance with the TIC initiative.
-This initiative and OMB memo M-08-27 provide further guidance to agencies on the steps necessary to complete the TIC Compliance Validation (TCV).
+This initiative and OMB memo M-08-27 provide further guidance to agencies on the steps necessary to complete the TIC Cybersecurity Capability Validation (CCV).
 The Department also assesses the capabilities of the Networx TICAPs prior to the service being available.
-All 20 TICAP agencies were required to schedule, with the Department, the on-site portion of their initial TIC compliance validation assessments by June 30 2009.
-All other agencies were required to submit Enclosure (5) - the TIC Compliance Validation Self Assessment form - to the Department by December 31, 2009, in order to complete their initial TIC compliance validation self-assessments.

 John Streufert, Director, Federal Network Resilience division